andornaut/statezero/README.md

 // getState().count is 5
 ```

-### Shallow State
+### Immutable State

-Objects that are added to the state via `setShallowState()` can be deleted or replaced, but they cannot be mutated.
+Objects that are added to the state via `setImmutableState()` can be deleted or replaced, but they cannot be mutated.
-In order to change the value of one of the properties of a shallow state object, you must replace the entire object
+In order to change the value of one of the properties of a immutable state object, you must replace the entire object
-using `setShallowState()`.
-Shallow state can be useful in cases where you want to store especially large objects,
+using `setImmutableState()`.
+Immutable state can be useful in cases where you want to store especially large objects,
 but do not wish to incur the performance penalty of tracking deep changes to all of its properties.

 ### Subscribing to state change notifications